How it works: Shopify to Universal Analytics

 Server-side tracking for Google Analytics

-Littledata's Shopify to Universal Analytics connection uses a combination of client-side (browser) and server-side tracking to ensure 100% accurate data about your Shopify store in Google Analytics.
+Littledata's Shopify to Google Analytics 4 connection uses a combination of client-side (browser) and server-side tracking to ensure 100% accurate data about your Shopify store in Google Analytics 4.
 Littledata automatically integrates with Shopify and Shopify Plus sites to capture every customer touchpoint, including sales, marketing, customer and product performance data.

 Client-side (browser) tracking